Czajnikowski/Babylon/README.md

 ==================================

-Thank you for taking your time to consider my demo during the recruitment process for the iOS Developer position at your company.
+Thank you for taking the time to consider my demo during the recruitment process for the iOS Developer position at your company.
 I'd be more than happy to join your impressing team.

 # Demo

-As a demo project I've chosen [*The babylon demo project*](https://github.com/Babylonpartners/ios-playbook/blob/master/Interview/demo.md#1-the-babylon-demo-project).
+As a demo, I've chosen [*The babylon demo project*](https://github.com/Babylonpartners/ios-playbook/blob/master/Interview/demo.md#1-the-babylon-demo-project).

 ### Dependencies

-I decided to stick to the native frameworks, so there are no 3rd party depenencies by now.
+I decided to stick to the native frameworks, so there are no 3rd party dependencies by now.
 The main frameworks of my choice are:

 - `Combine` for reactive programming
 - `SwiftUI` for the View layer